cloud-gov/cg-site/_pages/pages/index.md

 <section class="usa-section margin-y-8">
   <div class="grid-container maxw-desktop usa-prose">
     <div class="grid-row">
-      <h2>Federalist fact sheets</h2>
+      <h2>Pages fact sheets</h2>
       <p>
-        Need more details about Federalist?
+        Need more details about Pages?
 Need help convincing your executive team?
-The Federalist team has developed these resources to help.
-See more on the <a href="{{site.baseurl}}/pages/documentation/">Federalist support site</a>.
+The Pages team has developed these resources to help.
+See more on the <a href="{{site.baseurl}}/pages/documentation/">Pages support site</a>.
       </p>
     </div>
     <div class="grid-row grid-gap">